The Medical Paperwork Nightmare

 She loves using her background as a space planner to challenge her clients to look at their space differently.
 She leads the team in large projects and works one-on-one with clients to help the process move quickly and comfortably.
 Call her crazy, but she loves to work with paper, to purge what is not needed and to create filing systems that work for each individual client.

-Janet is a Past President of the Washington DC Chapter of the National Association of Productivity and Organizing Professionals (NAPO) and was voted 2016 Organizer of the Year by the Washington DC Chapter of NAPO.
+Janet is a Past Board Member of the National Association of Productivity and Organizing Professionals and a Past President of the Washington DC Chapter of NAPO were she has been named Organizer of the Year and Volunteer of the Year.

 I find insurance paperwork (of any sort) to be a challenge.
 Every time they send a renewal notice or other update, I stick it in the file, and rarely take a moment to discard the older version.
 As a result, the file is thick and full of irrelevant documents.
 It doesn’t help that each mailing is 10-12 pages long either!